jdtornow/challah/README.md

 Challah doesn’t provide any fancy controllers or views that clutter your app or force you to display information a certain way.
 That part is up to you.
 The functionality within Challah is designed to be a starting point for users and sign-ins you can tweak the rest to your app’s needs.

-** Note: As of challah v0.7.0, roles and permissions are maintained in a separate gem as part of [challah-rolls](http://github.com/jdtornow/challah). **

 ## Requirements

 * Ruby 1.9.2+